ITmail-dk/bspwm-install-ma-dte/README.md

-# This is a test / start of the project and not 100% tested yet... so there may be small errors
+# This is a test / start of the project and not 100% tested yet... so there may be small errors.

 # BSPwm Install - Martin Desktop Environment